exakat/exakat-docs/Reference/Rules/Structures/DynamicCalls.rst

 Dynamic Calls
 +++++++++++++

-  List of dynamic calls.
-They will probably need to be reviewed manually.
+  This rule lists all dynamic calls.
+This is convenient when one has to review them manually.

+Only the dynamic call is listed : the sources are left in their context.

 .. code-block:: php